What is Life Transitions Counseling?

 What is your cancellation policy?

 When we schedule a session, that time is set aside exclusively for you.
 This is a mutual commitment that honors both our time and the important work we’re doing together.
-I maintain a limited number of clients to ensure you get the high-level, clinically informed focus you deserve.
-Providing at least 24 hours' notice for cancellations allows me the opportunity to offer that time to another client who may be waiting for support.
+I maintain a limited number of clients to ensure you get the quality care you deserve.
+Providing at least 24 hours' notice for cancellations gives me the opportunity to offer that time to another client who may be waiting for support.

 If you cannot make your appointment for any reason, please make sure to cancel or reschedule at least 24 hours before our scheduled meeting.
 If you cancel less than 24 hours in advance or miss your appointment, you will be charged a $150 late cancellation/ no-show fee.